 - Traffic and Construction: Multi-state routes often involve major metropolitan hubs where rush hour or long-term construction can add hours to a trip.

-- Weigh Station Bypasses: Stopping at every scale wastes fuel and time.
+- Weigh Station Bypasses: Trucking at every weigh station costs both fuel and time.

-The Fix: Invest in high-level telematics and route optimization software.
+The Fix: Equip with top-of-the-line telematics and route optimization software.
 These tools don’t just give directions; they analyze historical data and real-time conditions to suggest the most fuel-efficient paths, helping you avoid “deadhead miles” (trips where the vehicle is empty) and reducing unnecessary idling.

 3. Prioritize “Ready-to-Work” Vehicle Relocation